queue

 }, req);

-(static) publish(channel, msg, optionsopt, callbackopt)
+(static) publish(subject, msg, optionsopt, callbackopt)

 Description: